openstack-archive/networking-hyperv/doc/specs/hyper-v-nvgre.rst

 * HNV is not enabled by default in Windows / Hyper-V Server 2012.

-* The vSwitch used for the NVGRE tunneling must have the Alow Management OS flag turned off.
+* The vSwitch used for the NVGRE tunneling must have the AllowManagementOS flag turned off.

 * Additional information is needed from Neutron in order to for the feature